-The Board of Directors approved at the Annual General Meeting 4 May 2021 the following guidelines for remuneration to the senior executives.
+The Board of Directors approved at the Annual General Meeting 27 April 2023 the following guidelines for remuneration to the senior executives.
 It should apply until the Annual General Meeting 2025 unless circumstances arise that require an earlier revision.
 The guidelines are made in accordance with the Norwegian Public Limited Liability Companies Act Section 6-16a and related regulations.
-The term “senior executives” applies to the CEO and other members of the Executive Leadership Team.
+The term “senior executives” applies to the CEO and other members of the Executive Leadership Team (ELT).
 The guidelines should apply to contractual remuneration and changes made to already agreed remuneration.

 A successful implementation of the Company’s business strategy and the protection of the Company’s long-term interests, including its sustainability, requires that the Company can recruit and keep qualified employees.